18-Day Beijing, Xian, Xining, Lhasa, Shigatse, Chengdu and Shanghai Tour

 In the afternoon your driver will take you back to Lhasa.

 This morning’s flight takes you on to Chengdu, where you will be met at the airport for your transfer to the hotel.

-This experience does not include touching the pandas, there is a donation program which allows you to hold a baby panda for a minute.
-Ask your travel advisor for more information if you are interested.
-The program is subject to change without notice and is totally dependent on the program of the day at the Panda Base.
-We cannot guarantee that the experiences listed above will be all provided.
+Kind reminder: The program is subject to change without notice and is totally dependent on the program of the day at the panda valley.
+We cannot guarantee that the programs listed above will be all provided.
 We will make our best efforts to ensure your day is special.

 The Bund is a famous architectural memorial for the colonial history of Shanghai, but at the same time at the forefront of new developments.
 Xintiandi with its Shikumen entertainment complex formed of old style buildings and Former French Concession Precinct with former residences of famous people are a fascinating trip back in time.